balena-io/docs/pages/learn/manage/configuration.md

 # Configuration

-Variables in the configuration page allows you to provide runtime configuration to the host OS and supervisor.
+Variables on the configuration page allow you to provide runtime configuration to the host OS and supervisor.
 These variables all begin with `{{ $names.company.allCaps}}_` or `RESIN_`.
 Beginning with supervisor v7.0.0, a number of them appear automatically in your dashboard when your device is provisioned.

 Configuration can be managed at both the fleet and device level.